SamuelDataE/Scraping_MortageInterestRate/02-Replit/1Replit_MigrosBank.md

-## MigrosBank
+## Migros Bank
 <br><br>
 This repository uses three websites to show how to download the interest rates.
-This documentation explains how you can download the interest rates from the MigrosBank website.
+This documentation explains how you can download the interest rates from the Migros Bank website.
 <br><br>
-Before you start setting up MigrosBank, you must have created the Repl in Replit and a cronjob according to the [setup](0Replit_Setup.md) document.
+Before you start setting up Migros Bank, you must have created the Repl in Replit and a cronjob according to the [setup](0Replit_Setup.md) document.
 <br><br>
 The setup includes the following two steps:
 1. Anlayse website